What should I know about video games and kids?

 by Kristelle Lavallee Collins and Jill R. Kavanaugh

 How many hours a day do kids play video games?

 Video games are a popular form of entertainment for youth, from toddlers to young adults.
-According to several recent studies about young children and tweens and teens spend the following amount of time gaming in a typical day:
+According to several recent studies about young children and tweens and teens, young people spend the following amount of time gaming in a typical day:

 - Toddlers (under the age of 2) spend minimal time playing any type of computer, console, or mobile games.